ni/nimi-python/docs/nidcpower/class.rst

     .. py:method:: query_min_current_limit(voltage_level)

-            Queries the minimum current limit on an output channel if the output channel is set to the specified **voltageLevel**.
+            Queries the minimum current limit on a channel if the channel is set to the specified **voltageLevel**.